albibalbi/ESIT/README.md

 Otherwhise you can create your MongoDB account and create your cluster online.
 Follow this [guide](https://www.mongodb.com/basics/clusters/mongodb-cluster-setup) for that.

-Once you have your cluster you have to create one database, witch will be composed of two collections:
+Once you have your cluster you have to create one database, witch will be composed of one collection:
-1. Users
-2. Sensors_data

-It is very important to name these collection exactly in this way.
+  - positions

 At the end you should have something like this in your Database.